 One of the most important aspects of third-party due diligence is creating a system to monitor vendor security posture.
 This can be done through the use of third-party risk assessments, which are designed to identify the level of risk individual vendors pose to an organization.
 You should create a set of clearly defined vendor risk management procedures that can be applied across departments within your organization to optimize this process.
 This helps to streamline the assessment process and allows you to conduct more comprehensive evaluations.

 As this process is resource-intensive, organizations should automate assessments wherever possible.
-Using technology allows companies to standardize evaluations and improve third-party management flexibility.
-This translates to improved data-driven decision making and enables consistency across reports.
+Using technology allows companies to standardize evaluations and enable effective third-party monitoring and management flexibility.
+This translates to improved data-driven decision-making and enables consistency across reports.